We all have information gaps; holes in our knowledge about a particular topic.

 Once you know that you need information, you need to ask yourself, what information do I need?

-Find the keywords.
-These are the significant words in the question; usually only two or three words.
+Look at your assessment task and find the keywords; the significant words in the question (usually only two or three words or phrases).

 If you are unsure of the meaning of a word, use a dictionary to find the definition.